Club Child Protection Guidelines

 All registered members of Basketball Ireland and each club member should be asked to agree to the code on signing up with the club.
 The Code of Ethics contains appendices which have various purposes and should be used throughout the organisation.

-Garda vetting is in place since 2010 and at this point, all those working directly with children in Basketball related activities should be Garda Vetted.
+Garda vetting is in place since 2010 (e-vetting since February 2017) and at this point, all those working directly with children in Basketball related activities should be Garda Vetted.

 Garda Vetting results are not currently transferable between organisations.
 In other words, if you as an individual have been vetted for a school, your result will not suffice as being Garda Vetted for Basketball Ireland.
 We understand that this is inconvenient but we must work with the system that is place in Ireland at the moment.